OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 --------------------------------------
 ## 4.8.
 Leak sensitive input data
 Impact:  Confidentiality breach of sensitive data.

 Input data can be sensitive (e.g. GenAI prompts) and can either leak through a failure or through an attack, such as a man-in-the-middle attack.
 GenAI models are often hosted in the cloud - sometimes managed by an external party- increasing the risk of input data (prompts) leaking.
 GenAI typically involves user interaction through prompts, adding user data and corresponding privacy issues to the threat.
 TODO: add to diagram

+**Controls:**
+* PROTECTMODELINPUTCONFIDENTIALY.
+See SECDEVPROGRAM to attain application security, with the focus on protecting the transport and storage of model parameters (e.g. access control, encryption, minimize retention)

 # References